walshamkhany/back-end-SignUpAPI/README.md

 to view tickets:

-you must redo step 3 and create user with role: "Admin": then redo step 4 to get the accessToken for the admin using the access token, replace with Autherization: Basic [your_AccessToken] then send request using "GET http://localhost:3000/user/tickets" the reponse will be based on the role of the user (user can only see his tickets)
+you must redo step 3 and create user with role: "Admin"

+then redo step 4 to get the accessToken for the admin

+using the access token, replace with Autherization: Basic [your_AccessToken]

+then send request using "GET http://localhost:3000/user/tickets"

+the reponse will be based on the role of the user (user can only see his tickets)